shangril/crero/README.md

 Security: Affecting almost any version (20151123 or newer), please upgrade: "material things shop" SEVERE security issue just fixed.
 Please read about PHP 8.1 and tested things before enabling it.
 This line will be moved to Milestone sooner or later - 2022/10/03

+Security: please note that API on any media tier (free download/Streaming only) will assume that the function returning the current date (time(); to name it) will return an up-to-date date, coherent with the "modification date" that is added to each file when uploaded on the tier.
+Make sure the system date of the server hasn't been moved to the past (like, 1 jan 1970, but it is juste an example), both for uploading files and to build API cache freshness.
 # Help
 Primary place for information is the #crero chatroom on the https://libera.chat IRC (Internet Relayed Chat) network.
 Volunteers to make IRC presence or even willing to pass around information and help people are welcome there.
 ## Additional documentation